 - Invest with managers who understand/define the risk of each investment decision they make as the risk of losing money, not the risk of under-performing a benchmark.

-So, when Hyde Park is selecting managers to represent they need to fulfill 3 criteria as a minimum:
+So, when Hyde Park selects managers to represent they need to fulfil 3 criteria as a minimum:

 - Absolute return or benchmark agnostic investment philosophy

 - Provide diversification to our investor’s portfolio and risk/return profile

 - Crisis management

 The most important decision for an investor in driving investment returns and capital growth is asset allocation.
 So, the decision to be in equities rather than bonds or visa-versa is more important than which manager to select within those asset classes.
 Similarly within equities the decision to invest in developed or emerging markets is more often than not a more important decision than which manager to select within one sector or the other.